korginc/logue-sdk/platform/nutekt-digital/README.md

     _Note: Floating-point numbers can be converted to Q31 format using the `f32_to_q31(f)` macro defined in `inc/utils/fixed_math.h`.
 Also see `inc/userosc.h` for `user_osc_param_t` definition._

     _Note: Buffer lengths up to 64 frames should be supported.
-However you can perform multiple passes on smaller buffers if you preffer.
+However you can perform multiple passes on smaller buffers if you prefer.
 (Optimize for powers of two: 16, 32, 64)_

 * `void OSC_NOTEON(const user_osc_param_t * const params)`: Called whenever a note on event occurs.